 • I am the Vine (15:1, 5)

-Though a large number of Christians, both lay believers and scholars alike, hope to sustain the actual historicity of Jesus saying the “I am” statements (1), a number of Christian New Testament evangelical scholars believe that it is unlikely Jesus actually said these words.
-This is a view shared by most scholars in the field (2).
-Professor Craig Keener, for example, states that “all Johannine scholars acknowledge Johannine adaptation of the Jesus tradition” (3).
-In other words, John’s author recasts Jesus’ teachings in his own words which means that though Jesus’ precise words (ipsissima verba) may not be preserved in John’s gospel although his voice (ipsissima vox) is (4).
-Similarly, professor and world renowned Jesus scholar, Craig Evans agreed with skeptic Bart Ehrman that Jesus probably never said the “I am” statements recorded in John (5).
-Moreover, Christian scholar Mike Licona provides a handful (of several) reasons why:
+Although many Christians hope to sustain the historicity of Jesus himself saying the “I am” statements (1), a number of Christian New Testament evangelical scholars believe that it is unlikely Jesus actually said these words, which is a view shared by most scholars in the field (2).
+Professor Craig Keener states that “all Johannine scholars acknowledge Johannine adaptation of the Jesus tradition” (3).
+In other words, John’s author recasts Jesus’ teachings in his own words.
+This means that although Jesus’ precise words (ipsissima verba) may not be preserved in John’s gospel, his voice (ipsissima vox) is (4).
+Craig Evans agrees with Bart Ehrman that Jesus probably never said the “I am” statements recorded in John (5).
+Christian scholar Michael Licona provides several reasons why:

 1. Although the message is the same, the way Jesus “sounds” in John is very different than the way He “sounds” in the Synoptics.
 Most scholars thus believe that John paraphrased Jesus using his own style.